jhmcstanton/jhmcstanton.github.io/posts/projects/2019-05-10-recipe-converter.markdown

 Helper scripts, mostly for myself, to convert extract recipes to all grain recipes.
 Refer to [this _Brew Your Own_ article](https://byo.com/article/extract-to-all-grain-and-back/) for the formula sources.

+Take this with a _big_ dose of salt.
+This was _incredibly_ briefly tested.

 ||||
 |-|-|-|
 |**Extract** | **Weight** | **Estimated Specific Gravity Contribution** |